 7 months ago, my husband and I purchased one awesome house!
 Our home was built in 1878 and has been remodeled to bring it back to all of it’s Victorian glory.
 We frequently have to pinch ourselves because we seriously hit the jackpot when it comes to the cool factor with our home.
 Owning an old home doesn’t come without it’s quirks and high costs.
 Anytime we open things up to do a little updating, it’s like opening a can of worms of issues that need to be corrected.
 One of our big goals with this house is to make it more energy efficient and to lower home energy costs, which we desperately need.
+Check your insulation as that’s a great way of saving money on the horrendous energy bills, you can find reliable cavity wall insulation installers online who can get that installed quickly and it saves so much money on heating, so very worthwhile.
+And if you have a hot water tank then you should absolutely buy a jacket for that hot water tank, as that will lower the costs of that hot water.

 A couple of tools we are using to help us achieve lower cost and efficiency are the PG&E Electric Rate Plan Comparison and Home Energy Checkup tools.
 With the Electric Rate Plan Comparison you can see what you would have paid over the last 12 months on other rates for which you’re eligible, compared to your actual bills under your current rate.